nuwrldnf8r/earthstream_milestone2/README.md

 ## Backend code

 Backend code can be found in `/canister`.
-There is also some minimal traning data
+There is also some minimal traning data found in `training/training.js`.

+At the moment there is no restriction as to who can upload training data etc, but this canister isexperimental and meant as a proof of concept, and will be tightened up for the next milestone which brings it all together in the data marketplace.

 ## Field Pilot Learnings